About the National Water Grid Authority

 - Deliver the Government’s $3.5 billion commitment to identify and build new water infrastructure through the $1.5 billion National Water Infrastructure Development Fund and the $2 billion National Water Infrastructure Loan Facility.

 The Authority is part of the Department of Infrastructure, Transport, Regional Development and Communications.

-Our Minister is the Deputy Prime Minister and Minister for Infrastructure, Transport and Regional Development the Hon Michael McCormack MP: minister.infrastructure.gov.au/mccormack
+Our Minister is the Deputy Prime Minister and Minister for Infrastructure, Transport and Regional Development Michael McCormack: minister.infrastructure.gov.au/mccormack